-Do You Have to Get A Name Change After Divorce?
+Should You Get A Name Change Change After Divorce: Divorce Decree & More

-Even in the best of circumstances, divorce can be painful and difficult.
+Even in the best of circumstances when separation is amicable, going through the process of filing a court-ordered divorce decree can be a painful process.
 When you divorce someone, even if your marriage lasted a short time, you are letting go of what were likely years of hope, excitement, and promise, all of which have been removed in favor of starting over and building your life up again without your partner.
 Divorce involves numerous checklists and to-dos, including the decision of whether to change your last name.
-In this article, we’ll be discussing several considerations you may want to keep in mind as you decide on changing your name or keeping it as is.
+In this article, we’ll be discussing several considerations you may want to keep in mind when you’re deciding whether to change your name or keep it.

 Divorce can be stressful: Talk about it in online therapy